 TGbc editor: Please make changes to the following paragraph in this subclause as shown below:

-An eBCS non-AP STA that desires to send data to a remote destination may perform an unsolicited broadcast of an eBCS UL frame carrying data intended for a remote destination.
-The URI to the remote destination would be carried in the frame.
+An eBCS non-AP STA that desires to send data to a remote destination shall transmit an eBCS UL frame to the broadcast destination address (i.e., Address 1 and Address 3 fields are set to broadcast address) carrying data intended for a remote destination.
+The URI to the remote destination shall be carried in the frame.
 The frame may also carry additional request from the transmitting STA to the forwarding AP.[251, 252]

 TGbc editor: Please make changes to the following paragraphs in this subclause as shown below:

-[253]When the STA has time information, the Time subfield of the Timestamp field shall carry the number of seconds since 2020-01-01 00:00:00 UTC; otherwise the subfield shall be set to 0.
+[253]When the STA has time information, the Time subfield of the Timestamp field shall carry the number of seconds since 2020-01-01 00:00:00 UTC when the frame is queued for transmission at the STA; otherwise the subfield shall be set to 0.

 NOTE – How a STA obtains time information is out of scope of this standard.

 [255]The Counter subfield of the Timestamp field shall carry a numeric value which is incremented for each packet transmission.
-In the rare scenario where the STA has transmitted 232 – 1 frames, the value in the field wraps around and starts from 0.
+When the STA has transmitted 232 – 1 frames, the value in the field wraps around and starts from 0.

 TGbc editor: Please make changes to the following paragraph in this subclause as shown below:

-[256]An eBCS non-AP STA may include eBCS Capabilities element (see 9.4.2.bcx.3 (eBCS Non-AP UL Capabilities)) to request embedding of one or more metadata by the forwarding eBCS AP before forwarding the content to the remote destination identified in the frame.
+[256]An eBCS non-AP STA may include eBCS Capabilities element (see 9.4.2.bcx.3 (eBCS Non-AP UL Capabilities)) to request embedding of metadata (such as Location, Date or IP Address) by the forwarding eBCS AP before forwarding the content to the remote destination identified in the frame.

 TGbc editor: Please make changes to the following paragraph and delete the NOTE in this subclause as shown below:

-[258]An eBCS non-AP STA may monitor the WM to gather capabilities of nearby eBCS APs and may conform to the requirements indicated by neighboring eBCS AP(s) that support forwarding service.
-An eBCS non-AP STA may transmit an eBCS UL frame without obtaining any information about nearby eBCS AP(s).
+[258]Forwarding service is best effort.
+An eBCS non-AP STA may transmit an eBCS UL frame without discovering eBCS AP(s) or obtaining information about nearby eBCS AP(s).
+An eBCS non-AP STA may choose to monitor the WM and may choose to obey the requirements (such as authentication scheme etc) indicated by neighboring eBCS AP(s) (if any) that support forwarding service.

-NOTE – Forwarding service is best effort and an eBCS non-AP STA is not required to scan or conform to the capabilities of a neighbor eBCS AP that supports forwarding service.